-The licensing structure will mean you end up paying more.
+The licencing structure will mean you end up paying more.

 What we know:

-However, Data Center’s license model has more tiers than Server, so the type of license you need might be different.
-For example, if you’re on a 10,000 Server license with fewer than 5,000 users, you might only need a 5,000 Data Center license to replace it, saving you money.
+However, Data Center’s licence model has more tiers than Server, so the type of licence you need might be different.
+For example, if you’re on a 10,000 Server licence with fewer than 5,000 users, you might only need a 5,000 Data Center licence to replace it, saving you money.

-But where you’re most likely to make savings is by consolidation – bringing together disparate licenses from across your organisation, eliminating any unnecessary spend in the process.
+But where you’re most likely to make savings is by consolidation – bringing together disparate licences from across your organisation, eliminating any unnecessary spend in the process.
 Adaptavist is uniquely positioned to help.
-We offer tailored, co-termed licensing solutions that take the stress out of managing your Atlassian estate and ensure you get the best deal available for your business.
+We offer tailored, co-termed licencing solutions that take the stress out of managing your Atlassian estate and ensure you get the best deal available for your business.

 Migration can be confusing and complex – there’s lots to consider: stability, viability, cost, future innovations to name a few.
 At Adaptavist, we pride ourselves on helping organisations make milestone transitions, from mergers to migrations, taking the worry and workload off our customers’ shoulders, guiding them through the process, and ensuring the end result transforms their business for the better.

-Our expert team is here to help make your move as smooth as possible – from sorting out your licensing plan to migration itself.
-To find out more about Atlassian Data Center migration, download our ebook or get in touch.
+Our expert team is here to help make your move as smooth as possible – from sorting out your licencing plan to migration itself.
+To find out more about Atlassian Data Center migration, download our eBook or get in touch.